EdmundGoodman/Warwick_modelling/writeup/writeup.md

 Given the fact that we have tested and validated our model to be sufficiently representative of the real world, and the model output indicates that the use of the product reduces the presence of antibiotic resistant pathogenic strains in our selected scenario, we conclude that our product is beneficial.

-There are a number of aspects in which we could expand our model into if we did not have the time constraints of the iGEM competition, but we believe that the model in it's current state both achieves it's goal of showing our product is beneficial, along with being a useful tool for understanding the issue of antibiotic resistance in its own right.
+There are a number of aspects in which we could expand our model into if we did not have the time constraints of the iGEM competition, but we believe that the model in its current state both achieves its goal of showing our product is beneficial, along with being a useful tool for understanding the issue of antibiotic resistance in its own right.

 ### Discussion